 Being an HR professional means being able to handle challenges with grace.
 You need to be creative in finding ways to work with people who may not always be easy to work with.
 That is why, sometimes, you should bring everyone together through a team-building event.

 Team building does not have to be expensive.
 You can hold a potluck lunch or organize a small group activity like bowling.
 Your intention should simply be to bring people together to build relationships and stimulate growth.
-Therefore, we invite you to take advantage of the downtime after the end-of-the-year holidays and plan for your next team-building event for 2019.
+Even better, you can mix and match challenges that educate, encourage exploration, create interaction, increase team building, or align with anything else you want to achieve.
+One good example of this is the scavenger hunt app from Scavify.
+Therefore, we invite you to take advantage of the downtime after the end-of-the-year holidays and plan for your next team-building event for 2022.

 Can team-building activities contribute to skills growth?
 Of course.
 Here are five benefits that team-building activities can bring to your workplace colleagues.